 Religious institutions are, on the whole, male dominated patriarchal institutions that continue to perpetrate discrimination against women.
-Although women make up the majority of believers, they do not hold positions of real power within most major religions 45.
+Although women make up the majority of believers, they do not hold positions of real power within most major religions.
 It is encouraging that many Christian religions are coming around to the idea of women as ministers of the faith.
 The Church of Scotland has ordained women as ministers since 1968, while the Church of England has ordained women as ministers since 1992.
+Since November 2014 it has also allowed women to become Bishops since November 2014, with the first female bishop ordained in January 2015.
 While some religions are starting to show small signs of growth and acceptance of true gender equality, the pace of change is, however, slow.
-Even when religions have accepted that women may be ministers, gender discrimination and the sidelining of women still occurs.
-In 2005 approximately a quarter of diocesan licensed ministers in the Church of England were women.
-Women, however, only accounted for a sixth of those in full-time stipendiary posts, while making up half of those in part-time and voluntary positions 46.
-It is also notable that women are not being selected to serve in large, growing or high profile churches47.
-This discrimination strengthens the further into the power structure we delve.
-Although the Church of England has drafted a law allowing women to become Bishops, the General Synod has agreed to resubmit the draft law for amendments.
-It is entirely possible that the law will be rejected in its final form, seriously hindering the ability of women to become Bishops within the Church of England 48.
-It is somewhat ironic that the Supreme Governor of the Church of England is the Queen: a woman.
+Even where religions have accepted that women may be ministers, gender discrimination and the side lining of women still occurs.
+Although the percentage of women incumbents within the Church of England has increased since 2002 by 41%, women still only make up a seventh of full time incumbent posts.
+Women, however, make up over half of those in part-time positions and those roles that do not receive a stipend.
+It is notable that women are not generally selected to serve in large, growing or high profile churches and only 11% of the senior clergy are female (Voas, 2007, p.
+4).